willayy/DAT257-Agile/README.md

 npm run dev
 ```

-The application uses an external script to safely and continously fetch JSON data from the police API to aqqurire a bigger dataset.
+The application uses an external script to safely and continously fetch JSON data from the police API to aquire a bigger dataset.
 This script is run by the following command:

 ```bash
 npx ts-node src/scripts/fetcher.ts